 Endothelial dysfunction & Cell miscommunication

-Dr. Laurent Savale, MD, PhD
+Pr.
+Laurent Savale, MD, PhD

 Dr. Laurent Savale joined the Dr. Christophe Guignabert's group to study mechanisms underlying pulmonary complications of liver diseases and identify circulating biomarkers.
 Dr. Savale has obtained a clinical research contract - Interface Clinique Inserm/AP-HP.
 Dr. Savale also participates to the clinical research at the National Reference Centre for PH, Department of Respiratory and Intensive Care Medicine, Bicêtre Hospital.